Everyone is Welcome

 The Old East End Neighborhood Coalition is dedicated to building community, preserving history, and creating safer streets.
-Join us!
+Join us and be part of the story!

 The Birthplace of Burlington

 The Old East End district is… well… old.
 When the area was still a vast frontier in 1772, Ira Allen, one of the founders of Vermont, saw a prime opportunity to build mills alongside the powerful Winooski Falls.
 His dream became a realty shortly after the Revolutionary War and as industry grew, so did the neighborhood.
 Ira cut a path [now Colchester Avenue] that became a significant Canadian trade route and linked the community to shipping on Lake Champlain.
 It’s the oldest road in town, and that makes the Old East End the birthplace of Vermont’s Queen City!

 But wait, the pre-European history is even more compelling.
 This area has been a center of human habitation for thousands of years!
 The archeological record spans 500 generations of Native Americans and is one of the most prolific in New England.
 Area waterways provided sources of life and connection, and continue to be featured in Western Abenaki stories.
 The Winooski River also bore witness to the devastating conflict between European settlers and First Nation people.
 Any way you cut it, white people stole their land and decimated their population.
 It’s tough to find the right words, but it’s critical to acknowledge and examine this dark history.

 Today, the Old East End is a peaceful place that includes the homes, businesses, and natural spaces between East Avenue and the Winooski River.
 We invite you to stroll our walkways and experience everything the neighborhood has to offer, from the thrill of a thundering waterfall to the serenity of a forest path.